henderea/MemoryTamer/USING.md

 Another tip is to pay attention to how quickly the free memory drops after you free it up.
 It would probably be a good idea to avoid using a threshold that it gets back down to quickly.

+###Memory Trim Threshold
+Version 0.8 introduced Memory Trimming.
+The settings for this have been placed directly under Memory Threshold.
+This setting controls at what amount of free memory MemoryTamer will do a quick "trim" of the memory.

+This uses the plain allocation method (see Freeing Method) tool, but will also run when the method is set to memory pressure.
+This will not try to free up as much memory as a full freeing, but it should be faster than a typical freeing and should cause less slowness than a full plain allocation freeing.

+The default value for this setting is 0 (disabled), but if you do use it, you should set the value above your full memory freeing threshold.
+A suggestion might be to make it 1.5 or 2 times the amount, but it will probably take some experimentation to figure a good value out.

 ###Freeing Pressure
-This option is the next pair of items in the Preferences menu, after Memory Threshold.
+This option is the next pair of items in the Preferences menu, after Memory Trim Threshold.
 It controls how aggressive it will be when freeing.

 **NOTE:** this option is only available on OS X 10.9 Mavericks and up, and only applies to the "memory pressure" freeing method